15 Desserts For Gestational Diabetes

 6. 3 Ingredient Salted Caramel Bliss Balls

-Packed with protein and fibre, these quick and easy bliss balls are perfect for a nutritious sweet fix.
+Packed with protein and fibre and using dates as a natural sweetener, these quick and easy bliss balls are perfect for a nutritious sweet snack.

 Simply process 1 cup of salted peanuts, 1 cup of rolled oats and 1 cup of dates in a food processor until fine, add 2 tablespoons of water and process until mixture comes together then roll into small balls and refrigerate until set!